ParedesCreative/ParedesCreative/README.md

 ### I'm Victor

 I am a designer with a wholistic approach focusing on web, graphic & brand production.
-He is based in Portland, Oregon.
+I am based in Portland, Oregon.
 I build with Laravel and advocate for Statamic.
 Find me here: https://victorpared.es

 🥳